-- Statement of purpose (online) addressing such matters as areas of interest, your plans for development, and possible thesis topics
+- Statement of purpose (submit online) addressing such matters as areas of interest, your plans for development, and possible thesis topics

 - Three letters of reference addressing your capacity to succeed in a rigorous, studio-oriented design curriculum; letters should be brief and reflect the writer’s specific experience with regard to your capacity for graduate school (online)

-- Resume (up to two pages) of academic and work experiences (online)
+- Resume (up to two pages) of academic and work experiences (submit online)